-4.4 Building Form, Streetscape and Layout
+4.5 Building Form, Streetscape and Layout

-- a) To ensure the height and scale of a development complements neighbouring development, and/or the desired character of a small scale business centre. - b) To provide adequate amenity to the occupants and residents of a development in terms of solar access, visual and acoustic privacy, and natural ventilation. - c) To ensure a development does not detrimentally affect the amenity of nearby residential development. - d) To ensure a development is integrated with the public domain and contribute to an active pedestrian-orientated environment. - e) To maximise natural surveillance so that people feel safe at all times. - f) To ensure pedestrian entrances and exits are clearly visible from the street. - g) To promote high quality architectural design. - h) To ensure corner sites are developed as visually significant elements in order to promote a strong and legible character. - i) To ensure weather protection to pedestrians. - j) To ensure roof forms contribute to the proposed character of the centre and residential areas.
+- a) To ensure the height and scale of a development appropriately transitions to adjoining development. - b) To provide adequate amenity to the occupants and residents of a development in terms of solar access, visual and acoustic privacy, and natural ventilation. - c) To ensure a development does not detrimentally affect the amenity of nearby residential development. - d) To minimise overshadowing and ensure open space and pedestrian areas in the local centre receive adequate solar access. - e) To ensure a development is integrated with the public domain and contributes to an active pedestrian-orientated environment. - f) To maximise natural surveillance so that people feel safe at all times. - g) To ensure pedestrian entrances and exits are clearly visible from the street. - h) To promote high quality architectural design. - i) To ensure corner sites are developed as visually significant elements in order to promote a strong and legible character. - j) To ensure weather protection to pedestrians. - k) To ensure roof forms contribute to the proposed character of the centre and residential areas.